NaserParhizkar/docs/source/includes/_request.md

 </div>

-The Request API allow you to easily make authorized API calls to the OAuth provider your user is connected.
+The Request API allows you to easily perform authorized API calls to the OAuth provider from which you got a request object or credentials with the Token API.
 You can perform classic HTTP calls using GET, POST, PUT, DELETE, PATCH.
-OAuth.io will fill all authorization parameters for you (OAuth1 signature, nonce, timestamp, access_token, oauth_token etc...).
-All parameters in the request will be sent to the provider as a proxy.
+OAuth.io will automatically fill all authorization parameters for you (OAuth1 signature, nonce, timestamp, access_token, oauth_token etc...).
+All the parameters in the request will be sent to the provider thanks to a proxy.

 ## GET